Simple image classification using TensorFlow and CIFAR-10

 What I ended up with was a quite simple ConvNet.
 To meet specifications we were expected to achieve at least 50% accuracy in the training, validation and test sets.
 So I went with a network that comprised four layers (or five, if you count pooling as a different layer):

-• A max pooling layer with of size 3x3 and 2x2 strides
+64kernels of size3x3followed by - A max pooling layer with of size

-• A final layer mapping the 192 outputs to the 10 classes in CIFAR-10, to which SoftMax is applied.
+192outputs to the10classes in CIFAR-10, to which SoftMax is applied.

 On top of that, all layers were regularized with Dropout.